 Open the app before you leave, and it will bring up the contact details of six trusted friends that you have pre-selected.
 If you find yourself in trouble, it only takes two taps to send a text to these friends with your exact location, to call emergency services, or to look up information on health and safety topics.

 Finances aren’t anyone’s favorite thing to talk about, but it’s a lot better to be aware of a bad financial situation than to be caught off guard by problems down the road.
-Managing your money with Mint is easy to do, connected with your bank accounts for accurate and up-to-date financial information, and it is a great way to set (and stick to) a budget.
+Managing your money with Mint is easy to do.
+Connect the free personal finance manager with all your bank accounts for accurate and current financial information and use it to set (and stick to) a budget.

 Apps for Studying

 It goes without saying that studying will take up a big part of your time this school year.
-These apps can help you study more efficiently, helping you to boost your marks, retain more information, and free up some time for activities you actually want to do.
+These apps can help you study more efficiently, helping you to boost your marks, retain more information, and free up some time for activities you yearn to do.

 The Pomodoro Technique is well known for being one of the most effective ways to complete on-going tasks that require concentration.
 The technique requires you to work for a set amount of time (generally 25 minutes), before taking a short break (generally 3-5 minutes).
-After four sets of this (two hours total), you are able to take a longer break.
-These apps allow you to customize your work/rest intervals, and automate the intervals as well so that you stay focused on your work, and not on the timer.
+After four sets of this (two hours total), you can take a longer break.

-A note of caution — the iOS mobile app does require a purchase, so try the desktop version alone before deciding whether or not you need a mobile version of your flashcards as well.
+A note of caution — the iOS mobile app does require a purchase, so try the desktop version alone before deciding whether you need a mobile version of your flashcards as well.

 20. Language Apps